copyright © 2012-2014 Frank Sergeant

 The email address will be something like alfred_839@kindle.com.
 If you have a 3G Kindle there may be a charge if you send to that address.
 Instead, you can add the word “free” to the address (e.g., alfred_839@free.kindle.com) and the file will be delivered to your Kindle at no charge via Wi-Fi.

-Copy your Mobi file to your Kindle via a USB cable
+Connect your Kindle to your computer with a USB

 If that sounds complicated, don’t worry.
 It’s easy to get the hang of it.
 These YouTube videos will show you what to do: